agama-project/agama/autoinstallation/README.md

 ### Validating and evaluating a profile

 Agama includes a handy command-line interface available in the `agama-cli` package.
 Among many other things, it allows for downloading, validating and evaluating profiles.
-For instance, we could try the check the result of the previous profile by running the following command:
+For instance, we could check the result of the previous profile by running the following command:

 ```
 $ sudo agama profile evaluate my-profile.jsonnet